astronomer/astro-docs/enterprise/v0.16/09_resources/01_release-notes.md

 - Support for Airflow 2.0 CLI commands ([commit](https://github.com/apache/airflow/pull/12725))
 - Bugfix: Unable to import Airflow plugins on Python 3.8 ([commit](https://github.com/apache/airflow/pull/12859))
 - BugFix: Tasks with depends_on_past or task_concurrency are stuck ([commit](https://github.com/apache/airflow/pull/12663))
+- Security Fix: Incorrect Session Validation in Airflow Webserver with default config allows a an authorized Airflow user on site A access an unauthorized Airflow Webserver on Site B through the session from Site A. ([Details](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-17526))

 To upgrade to AC 1.10.14, add our new Debian image to your Dockerfile: